 “I think its very likely that ISIS will be defeated militarily and will be pushed out of the area it occupies.
 This will take time,” Bowen said.
 “It sets forth an ideology and is trying to posit a legitimacy, a legitimate way to look at Islam.
 There will always be a few angry, disposed young men and women who are looking for a home and who find some of the ideology convincing.”

-Porter Goodman said he does believe the Kurdish efforts to combat ISIS and form democracy are remarkable.
+Porter said he believes the Kurdish efforts to combat ISIS and form democracy are remarkable.

-The Kurdish militia’s medical training, unfortunately, was a weakness in their military system, according to Goodman.
+The Kurdish militia’s medical training, unfortunately, was a weakness in their military system, according to Porter.

-Goodman’s time in Syria, however, ended sooner than he expected.
-An American volunteer just like Goodman stepped on a land mine and was killed.
-Consequently, the explosion flung shrapnel at Goodman.
+Porter’s time in Syria, however, ended sooner than he expected.
+An American volunteer just like Porter stepped on a land mine and was killed.
+Consequently, the explosion flung shrapnel at Porter.
 The U.S. military had to evacuate him from Syria.

-“I didn’t think that I would have a second war,” Goodman said.
+“I didn’t think that I would have a second war,” Porter said.
 “But that would probably be my last.”